The Importance of Date Coding in the Food Industry

 Printing date codes in the wrong areas prevents consumers from easily seeing the information.
 Furthermore, printing date codes on barcodes or on packaging fold lines can cause serious problems in the retail chain.

-Solution: With photocell integration, printing should be done at the correct point on each package, and the coding area should be specifically determined in the package design.
+Solution: With photocell integration, printing should be done at the correct point on each package, and the coding area should be specifically defined in the packaging design.

 3. Lack of Standards in Coding Format